mitchellkolb/airline-search-engine/README.md

 </p>

 My team developed a program that can query, analyze, and display data from the OpenFlights.org Airline dataset.
-Our goal was to use effective MapReduce, SQL/SPARQL/PYSPARK, and/or graph algorithms.
+Our goal was to use a NoSQL database and effective MapReduce, SQL/SPARQL/PYSPARK, and/or graph algorithms to demonstrate the use of Big Data technologies.

 ![project image](resources/airline-gif.gif)